JohnCoatesOSS/Monolith/Readme.md

 ## Monolith
 Monlith is a framework to build iOS tweaks.
 This repository holds the Monolith framework as well as source code for example tweaks.

+## Beta Status
+### Please note that Monolith is currently in beta.
+There's debug logging that you'll see when you hook things, and the API may change.

 ## Features
 * **XCode Integration:** Projects are built straight from XCode.
 No modification of XCode's internal files are required, everything is native.
 * **Simple:** Monolith takes the complication out of building tweaks.